Dog Behavior: Understanding the Process of Desensitization

 So what happened?
 If the dog didn't care much about the thunder initially, but got scared at a later time due to the stimuli being more intense, most likely the dog became sensitized to it.
 Sensitization is the opposite of de-sensitization.

-While a dog can become sensitized to a stimuli, it is also true that a dog can become desensitized to a stimuli, so the process is reversed.
-In other words, a stimuli that becomes more intense, more frightening, more intimidating is more likely to lead to sensitization, whereas, a stimuli that becomes less intense, less frightening and less intimidating is more likely to lead to desensitization and habituation.
+While a dog can become sensitized to stimuli, it is also true that a dog can become desensitized to stimuli, so the process is reversed.
+In other words, a stimulus that becomes more intense, more frightening, and more intimidating is more likely to lead to sensitization, whereas a stimulus that becomes less intense, less frightening, and less intimidating is more likely to lead to desensitization and habituation.

-For this reason, should you decide to desensitize your dog to a stimuli, you must make sure you have a pretty good program with good sub-threshold exposure, 'cause sloppy desensitization will lead to sensitization.
+For this reason, should you decide to desensitize your dog to a stimulus, you must make sure you have a pretty good program with good sub-threshold exposure, 'cause sloppy desensitization will lead to sensitization.
 Sloppy in this case means sudden exposure to intense stimuli rather than gradual, subtle stimuli.
-Basically you are "flooding the dog"
+Basically, you are "flooding the dog."

 In such a case, you have some options:

 - Walk the dog for an hour prior to the desensitization session.
 When tired, some dogs are less likely to be reactive.